Old Dog Losing Weight and Muscle Mass (Here’s Why)

 Losing weight and muscle mass in an old dog can signal underlying health issues that require attention.
 While some gradual changes are normal with aging, rapid or noticeable loss often indicates health problems.

-We outline the common causes of weight and muscle loss in old dogs, what you can do at home, and when to seek veterinary help.
+We outline the common causes of weight and muscle loss in old dogs and when veterinary attention is necessary.

 Old Dog Losing Weight and Muscle Mass